Why should you not try to diagnose your own injuries after a car accident?

 - Stiffness in neck and or back

-- Children and infants should go to the ER no matter what you think there condition is
+- Children and infants should go to the ER no matter what you think of their condition

-If you have any stiffness in your back or neck, this is also serious and you need to go to the ER immediately.
+If you have any stiffness in your back or neck, this is also serious, and you need to go to the ER immediately.
 These are injuries that can’t wait for treatment.
-The longer you are waiting the more serious the injuries might become.
+The longer you wait the more serious the injuries might become.

-The accident was a serious accident, and people are seriously injured.
+If the accident was a serious accident, and people were seriously injured.
 You may not have a choice; the ambulance is going to take you to the ER.
 There are not many people that are walking away from an accident scene when other people were seriously injured.

 The dangers of delayed injuries